ajroach42/ajroach42.github.io/_posts/2018-04-24-observations-on-modern-computing-the-last-10-years-were-a-misstep.md

 <iframe src="https://archive.org/embed/MainFram1984" width="640" height="480" frameborder="0" webkitallowfullscreen="true" mozallowfullscreen="true" allowfullscreen></iframe>

 On the one hand, this show serves as an excellent introduction to, or reminder of, the capabilities of computers 35 years ago.
-It helps us see how far we've come in terms of miniturization, while also demonstrating again that, in many ways, there is nothing new under the sun.
-Before the advent of the internet, reporters were writing their stories on laptops and sending them in over phone lines, 25 years before the release of the iphone HP released a computer with a touchscreen, three years before microsoft released he first version of windows Apple and Visicorp demontrated GUIs wih features that Windows wouldn't be able to approach for another 9+ years.
+It helps us see how far we've come in terms of miniaturization, while also demonstrating again that, in many ways, there is nothing new under the sun.
+Before the advent of the internet, reporters were writing their stories on laptops and sending them in over phone lines, 25 years before the release of the iPhone HP released a computer with a touchscreen, three years before Microsoft released the first version of Windows, Apple and Visicorp demontrated GUIs with features that Windows wouldn't be able to approach for another 9+ years.

 And, of course, I'm reminded again of Douglas Engelbart's 1968 "Mother of all Demos", in which he demonstrated the mouse, the GUI, instant messaging, networked gaming, and basically every other important development of the following 50 years.

 <iframe src="https://archive.org/embed/XD300-23_68HighlightsAResearchCntAugHumanIntellect" width="640" height="480" frameborder="0" webkitallowfullscreen="true" mozallowfullscreen="true" allowfullscreen></iframe>

-It took 5 years for Xerox to refine and miniturize Engelbart's ideas to the point that they thought they could market them, and another 10 years before Apple refined and further miniturizaed the same ideas, and brought us the Mac.
+It took 5 years for Xerox to refine and miniaturize Engelbart's ideas to the point that they thought they could market them, and another 10 years before Apple refined and further miniaturized the same ideas, and brought us the Mac.

 Nothing new under the sun.